 The Castelli del Grevepesa co-operative was established in 1965 by a group of 18 Chianti Classico growers.
 Today there are 150 members, who own a range of vineyards and estates in different areas including Panzano, Lamole and Greve di Chianti.
 A team of oenologists oversee the production of this Chianti Classico Riserva, which is a blend of 95% Sangiovese and 5% Merlot, hand-picked and matured in large oak barrels for two years.

-You can learn more about the levels of Chianti in this prior post: https://wp.me/p9ygim-h7 Spoiler alert: Chianti Riserva is the good stuff.
+You can learn more about the levels of Chianti in a prior post of ours.
+Spoiler alert: Chianti Riserva is the good stuff.

 Attractive nose with herbal hints, wood smoke and menthol.
 It is complex on the palate, with generous layers of ripe dark cherries, spice and leather.
 Very smooth and silky with a lingering cherry finish.

 I would like to say that I ferreted this wine out from the dark recesses of my local Trader Joe’s wine shelves, but it was actually featured in their recent Fearless Flyer.
 When I saw the price and the Carneros appellation on the label, I just had to try it.
 I was glad I did.
 This is my favorite style of Chardonnay.